CoREse/vcfmerger/README.md

 make PREFIX=/some/prefix install
 to indicate your own prefix(instead of the default /usr/bin).

+If you want to remove the program, just make remove

+or

+make PREFIX=/some/prefix remove

 ## Usage
 You can run vcfmerger without arguments to see help.